shaina-k02/mnist-digit-classification/README.md

 # MNIST Digit Classification

 This project demonstrates the classification of handwritten digits from the MNIST dataset using a neural network built with TensorFlow and Keras.
-The repository includes data preprocessing, model building, training, evaluation, and prediction components, organized in a clear and structured manner.
+Components include data preprocessing, model building, training, evaluation, and prediction components, organized in a clear and structured manner.
 ## Features

 - **Data Preprocessing**: Load and normalize the MNIST dataset.